a-crookes/ServoArm1/README.md

 Contents:
 1. Linux and ROS Kinetic
-  1.1 Setting up the Linux machine
+  1.1 Installing and Setting Up ROS
   1.2 Getting started with TurtleBot simulator
 2. Setting up a robot in Linux
   2.1 Solidworks to URDF